Return to About Us

 James Lee

 James Lee holds a Master of Environmental Management (MEM) from the University of New South Wales (UNSW) and has a background in art, music (BMus) and film studies (GradDip Film & TV).
 James has expertise in interdisciplinary approaches to addressing ecological challenges and his work explores the role that cultural practices can play in informing and supporting Earth-centred governance.
-James manages a range of AELA programs, including Greenprints Research, AELA Education and selected Earth Arts projects.
-James also oversees AELA's operational systems, including membership, event coordination, communications, and website development across several AELA programs.
+James provides technical and geospatial mapping support to the Greenprints program, and also oversees AELA's operational systems.

 Sarah Bashforth